kellyxj/advanced-graphics-project/README.md

 # Advanced Graphics Project: NeRFs
-In this tutorial, implements NeRF from first principles.
+This tutorial implements NeRF from first principles.
 Mitsuba is used to provide an interface for specifying camera extrinsics.

 ## What is a NeRF?